 Prebiotics feed probiotics, helping them to expand their beneficial population.
 But beyond aiding probiotics, prebiotics tackle some duties on their own, including reducing gastrointestinal transit time (and subsequently lowering the risk of colon cancer) and … here’s the kicker for you dairy-free dieters like me … they increase the body’s ability to absorb calcium!

 So where does one get these unsung heroes?
 Food, good quality food.
 Some foods are power providers of prebiotics, including one of my favorites, bananas.
 They are “an exceptionally rich source of fructooligosaccharide” (aka an awesome type of prebiotic).
 Just seconds after discovering this juicy tidbit, my gut led me to the kitchen, and a simply delicious recipe was created …

-The Symbiotic Chocolate Chunk Banana Shake
+Special Diet Notes: Chocolate Chunk Banana Shake

-- Sweetener of Choice, optional (see my tips and notes below)
+- Sweetener of choice, optional*

-Add the banana and milk alternative (I start with 1/2 cup and add more as needed) to your blender and puree until smooth.
+- Add the banana and milk alternative (I start with ½ cup and add more as needed) to your blender and puree until smooth.
 You want the mixture to be thick, like a shake.
 This isn’t a problem for high powered blenders, but if you have a wimpy one like mine, it helps to pulse the mixture first, to break up the bananas, before trying to puree.

-If desired, blend in sweetener to taste.
+- If desired, blend in sweetener to taste.

-Now add the chocolate and pulse chop or lightly blend to break it up.
+- Now add the chocolate and pulse chop or lightly blend to break it up.
 I like it with flecks of chocolate throughout and some small chunks.
 Eat with a spoon or thin it to a drinkable texture.